antadde/N-SDM/README.md

 # Contributing

-If you have a suggestion that would make N-SDM better, please fork the repo and create a pull request.
+If you have a suggestion that would make N-SDM better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thanks!

 # Citation